Curated map of Zoo entries in the Majorana / Topological family.

 Boundary with the super-semi family

 The materials overlap with super-semi-moc on purpose, especially around InAs/Al weak links and Josephson geometries, but the classification hinge is different.
-Keep a note in Topological when the qubit claim depends on entering a topological superconducting regime and protecting information in nonlocal fermion parity.
+A note belongs in this Majorana / Topological branch when the qubit claim depends on entering a topological superconducting regime and protecting information in nonlocal fermion parity.
 If the same hybrid hardware is being used mainly for gate-tunable Josephson physics, Andreev control, or protected-circuit engineering without a topological phase claim, it belongs in super-semi-moc instead.

 Reading order